oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-ready-function/rule.md

 ---

- Putting your initialization JavaScript code inside the .ready function is not always required, but it's much safer to do so.
-​jQuery exposes a [.ready event](http&#58;//api.jquery.com/ready/) which fires when the Document Object Model (DOM) is fully loaded and ready to be manipulated.
+Putting your initialization JavaScript code inside the .ready function is not always required, but it's much safer to do so. jQuery exposes a [.ready event](http&#58;//api.jquery.com/ready/) which fires when the Document Object Model (DOM) is fully loaded and ready to be manipulated.

 You can attach a function to this event so you can be sure the page is ready for you to work on.